What Is a Pocket Listing and Why Would a Seller Use One?

 Other instances where a private listing might work for you include:

-You already know your buyer.
+You already know your buyer

-You want to “test the waters” on price.
+You want to ‘test the waters’ on price

 Wilcox spoke with one seller who wanted to see what their house would fetch without putting it on the MLS, thinking if they adjusted the price later, no one would know about it.
-But based on the guidelines of SmartMLS — which Wilcox is a member of as a local Realtor® — the property still would show a price reduction and time on market dated back to the listing agreement.
+But based on the guidelines of SmartMLS — which Wilcox is a member of as a local Realtor — the property still would show a price reduction and time on market dated back to the listing agreement.

-An agent’s comparative market analysis, which evaluates your home against comparable sales and makes dollar adjustments based on competitive differences, is a better way to arrive at a listing price without messing with your time on market.
+An agent’s comparative market analysis, or CMA, which evaluates your home against comparable sales and makes dollar adjustments based on competitive differences, is a better way to arrive at a listing price without messing with your time on market.
 Wilcox says she and her client opted not to do the pocket listing, and the property sold readily once it went on the MLS.

-Your home is in the upper pricing echelon for your market.
+Your home is in the upper pricing echelon for your market

 Sellers of luxury homes are often drawn to the privacy a pocket listing can provide.
 A high price tag — or high-profile seller — can draw unwanted attention to the property such as media coverage or buyers who aren’t serious about making an offer.
 In this case, an approach that allows the listing agent to market the home to a select pool of buyers, collect feedback, and find a buyer through targeted exposure can be appealing.